 Flag Serrano, Serranus huascarii

-The Flag Serrano, Serranus huascarii, whose common Spanish name is Serrano Bandera and known locally as Bandera, is a member of the Sea Bass or Serranidae Family, known collectively as “Serranos” in Mexico.
+The Flag Serrano, Serranus huascarii, whose common Spanish name is serrano bandera, and known locally as bandera, is a species in the Family Serranidae, the Sea Basses, known as serranos in Mexico.
 It received its common name from the coloration pattern of its tail.
+Globally, there are twenty seven species in the genus Serranus, of which thirteen are found in Mexican waters, ten in the Atlantic and three in the Pacific.

 The Flag Serrano has an elongated body that is covered with large rough scales.
 They have an overall dark gray-brown coloration and a white belly.
 The heads are long with short snouts, the eyes and mouth are large and they have a projecting lower jaw.
 The anal fin is transparent and the second spine is longer than the third; the dorsal fin is also transparent with spines one to four increasing and then the dorsal spines decrease in length.
 The pectoral fins are a uniform gray-brown color and reach the anus; the pelvic fins are black and inserted before the pectoral base.
 The keys to the identification are a large yellow blotch behind the pectoral fins and the wide white bar at the center of the concave caudal fin that is follow by a wide black margin (as pictured below).